• Skip to primary navigation

 • Fresh berries or other fruit.
 Juicy ripe peaches in the summer are a wonderful option.

-• A homemade seasonal compote or cooked fruit topping such as Roasted Strawberries (pictured below), Blueberry Cardamom Compote, Roasted Strawberry Rhubarb Compote, Roasted Pear Compote with Cardamom, Vanilla and Fresh Ginger, Roasted Peach Ginger Compote or Caramelized Apple Compote.
+• A homemade seasonal compote or cooked fruit topping such as Roasted Strawberries (pictured below), Blueberry Cardamom Compote, Roasted Strawberry Rhubarb Compote, Simple Pear Compote, Peach Compote or Apple Compote.

 • Store bought or homemade jam (lingonberry jam is especially Scandinavian and really delicious here).